 Real-time data is a top priority for Loadsmart

-Just recently, we have published a case study on our cooperation with Loadsmart.
+Just recently, we published a case study on our cooperation with Loadsmart.
 The Loadsmart case is an excellent manifestation of all the above written.

 Loadsmart is one of the coolest companies on the FreightTech market now.
 Their tech is about completely reshaping the trucking industry by improving truckload booking through their platform that utilizes artificial intelligence and machine learning.
 Loadsmart relies on real-time data so that shippers can get the best quotes instantly, and trucking companies can optimize their loads.

-Instead of doing integrations on their own, Loadsmart decided to partner with Youredi so that they can focus on the development of their technology.
+Instead of doing integrations on their own, Loadsmart decided to partner with Youredi so that they could focus on the development of their technology.
 In this case, Youredi develops, deploys, and maintains challenging integrations between Loadsmart and the parties that use their solution.

-If you want to learn more about the Loadsmart case, head over to the case study where we explain in more details the challenges that Loadsmart had, what solutions we developed for them, and how they benefit from outsourcing integrations.
+If you want to learn more about the Loadsmart case, head over to the case study where we explain in more detail the challenges that Loadsmart had, what solutions we developed for them, and how they benefit from outsourcing integrations.

 Build or buy integrations?

 Certainly, each case is different.
-While some may need simple and a limited number of connections, others may need to create hundreds of complicated integrations across a variety of applications.
+While some may need a simple and limited number of connections, others may need to create hundreds of complicated integrations across a variety of applications.

 You should have an internal meeting and map out all the integration work that you need to do within a given time.
 You should clearly understand what challenges you’ll face.
 Is there a variety of applications, both cloud-based and on-premise one?
 Do you need to connect legacy technology with your API?
 How many connections do you need?
 Do you need to harmonize data formats?
 Is there a need for data mapping?
 Do you need to automate processes?